vitejs/vite/docs/config/build-options.md

 ## build.terserOptions

-- **Type:** `TerserOptions` & `{ maxWorkers?: number }`
+- **Type:** `TerserOptions`

 Additional [minify options](https://terser.org/docs/api-reference#minify-options) to pass on to Terser.

-In addition to the terser options, it is also possible to provide the `terserOptions.maxWorkers` option.
-Instructs the plugin to use a specific max amount of workers to spawn.
+In addition, you can also pass a `maxWorkers: number` option to specify the max number of workers to spawn.
 Defaults to the number of CPUs minus 1.

 ## build.write